SparkPost/support-docs/articles/deliverability/dedicated-ip-pools.md

 You can provision additional dedicated IPs directly to your Account via the UI.
 For Enterpise customers, please contact your designated TAM for purchasing of dedicated IPs.

-1. Select Account **->** Billing and then press the orange "Purchase Sending IPs" Button.
+1. Select **Billing** in top navigation and then press the orange "Purchase Sending IPs" Button.
 2. You will then be prompted to choose:
     * Quantity: the number of dedicated IPs **\*** (additional monthly charges of $20.00 / IP Address / Month apply)
     * IP Pool: whether you would like to assign these addresses to an existing IP pool or create a new IP Pool